The Bungalow Mystery: Artwork

 The original 1930 artwork—Nancy peeking into the abandoned bungalow—was created by Russell H. Tandy, who also designed the frontispiece and three internals for the original version.
 In 1937, the three internals were omitted.
 In 1943, Tandy executed a completely new pen-and-ink drawing for the frontispiece instead of updating earlier illustrations.

 In 1950, Bill Gillies created new cover artwork, showing Nancy spying on Stumpy Dowd.
 This artwork was retained for the 1960 revision, which also added a frontispiece and five pen-and-ink internal illustrations.

 In 1965, the cover was updated by Rudy Nappi to show Nancy dressed in a matronly dress, contrasting with the current "mod" look, and spying on the bungalow in the woods.
 These illustrations are all in print today.

 Reception

 By 2000, The Bungalow Mystery had sold 1.5 million copies in the US market.

-Adaptation
+Adaptations

 The 12th installment in the Nancy Drew point-and-click adventure game series by Her Interactive, named Nancy Drew: Secret of the Old Clock, is loosely based on the novel and also incorporate elements from The Secret of the Old Clock, The Hidden Staircase, and The Mystery at Lilac Inn.

+The elements from this story include the girl, Emily Crandall, who is the replacement character for Laura Pendleton; Emily's "questionable" guardian, Jane Willoughby (a culmination character of the fake Mr. and Mrs. Aborn), Emily's mother (who is named Gloria Crandall nee Dowd in the game instead of Marie Pendleton), and Jim Archer, who is only a family friend instead of being a Laura's fiancé as in the book.
+Gloria's maiden name Dowd is also a reference to the Dowds, who are the criminals in the book.
+Also, the style of Richard Topham's school is in the style of a bungalow.
+Finally, the storyline of this book is one of the two main stories in the game like Emily/Laura needing to protect her mother's jewels.
+The other one being the storyline from The Secret of the Old Clock.

+A part of this book, the Road Construction sign and trying to cross the bridge with planks, was seen in the Hardy Boys Nancy Drew episode, "The Mystery of the Diamond Triangle".